VINAYKUMARUH/DocuBot/README.md

-DocuBot:

-DocuBot is an intelligent document assistant that extracts, processes, and retrieves relevant information from PDF files using advanced natural language processing (NLP) techniques.
-This application enables users to interact with their documents via a chatbot, streamlining the search for specific data and improving productivity.

-Features:

-PDF Processing: Extracts text from uploaded PDF documents and indexes the data for quick retrieval.
-Intelligent Chatbot: Uses LangChain and OpenAI's language models to answer queries based on document content.
-User-Friendly Interface: Features an intuitive web-based interface for document uploads, chat interactions, and session management.
+DocuBot
+DocuBot: Get Smart Answers from Your Documents

+DocuBot is a web-based application designed to provide intelligent document processing and retrieval capabilities.
+Leveraging the power of Natural Language Processing (NLP) and advanced AI technologies, DocuBot allows users to upload PDF documents, query their content through a chatbot interface, and receive accurate and context-aware responses.

+Features
+User-Friendly Interface:

+Simple and intuitive platform for uploading and managing documents.
+Responsive design using HTML, CSS, and Bootstrap for seamless accessibility.
+Document Processing:

+Automated text extraction from PDFs using PyPDF2.
+Text embedding and storage in Chroma for efficient retrieval.
+Smart Querying:

+Interactive chatbot built with LangChain for contextual question answering.
+Multi-session chat history management.
-User Authentication: Includes secure login, Google OAuth, and password reset functionalities.
+User Authentication:

-Chat Session Management: Allows users to maintain multiple chat sessions with separate contexts.
+Secure user authentication with Flask-Login and Google OAuth.
+Password management with Flask-Bcrypt and Flask-Mail for password reset functionality.
+Database Integration:

+MongoDB Atlas for user data, document metadata, and chat history storage.
+Chroma-Vector database for efficient text retrieval.
+Deployment:

-Scalable Infrastructure: Deployed on AWS EC2 for reliability and performance.
+Hosted on AWS EC2 for scalable and reliable access.
+Technology Stack
+Backend: Flask, Flask-Login, Flask-WTF, Flask-Mail, Flask-Bcrypt
+Frontend: HTML, CSS, Bootstrap, JavaScript
+Database: MongoDB Atlas, Chroma (Vector Store) Document Processing: PyPDF2, LangChain, OpenAI API
+Hosting: AWS EC2 (Ubuntu)